debrfon/Web-Foundations-Module-4/README.md

 ### Complete the Assignment

-Once you are completed with all of the above exercises, find the Folder `Web-Foundations-Module-4` in your Finder or My Computer.
-Right-click on the folder and select "Compress Web-Foundations-Module-4".
+Once you are completed with all of the above exercises, find the Folder `Web-Foundations-Module-4-main` in your Finder or My Computer.
+Right-click on the folder and select "Compress Web-Foundations-Module-4-main".
 This will create a .zip file.
-Upload this .zip file to Canvas the same way you uploaded your .txt file yesterday.
+Upload this .zip file to Canvas.

+Congratulations, you've completed the assignment!